 The purpose of this annex 1 is to define the terms and conditions of the granting of expatriation premiums.
-It is renewable annually by tacit agreement unless express decision of the company.
+It is renewable annually by tacit

 This annex 1 is subject to French law applies to travels as from July 1, 2016.